NGC | Catalog

 find_package(holoscan REQUIRED CONFIG PATHS "/opt/nvidia/holoscan")

-target_link_libraries(yourTarget PRIVATE holoscan::core)
+target_link_libraries(yourTarget PUBLIC holoscan::core)

 Alternatives to hardcoding PATHS inside find_package in CMake are listed under the Config Mode Search Procedure documentation.

-Running the packaged examples
+Running the examples

-Example to run the Hello World example in Python:
+Example to run the Hello World example:

 export PYTHONPATH=/opt/nvidia/holoscan/python/lib